The Living Room – Day 5 – 7 Days to a Cleaner Home

 1. Have bins for children’s toys

-2. Recycle newspapers and magazines daily.
+2. Recycle newspapers, mail, and magazines daily.

 4. Clean any windows, glass surfaces and mirrors every so often.
 This will make a difference.